XView

 -name

 Followed by a string without spaces specifying the name of this etch step.
+Meaning it was not used for a previous etch step.

 -depth